Corylus ferox

-Corylus ferox, the Himalayan hazelnut or Tibetan hazelnut, is a species of hazel native to the Himalayas of eastern Asia.
+Corylus ferox, the Himalayan hazelnut or Tibetan hazelnut, is a species of hazel.
+It is a shrub or tree native to the central and eastern Himalayas and central and northern China.

 Description

 The Himalayan hazelnut is a deciduous tree growing to 32 m tall, with a monoecious leaf that can individually be male or female and some can be both sexes.
 The leaves are rounded or elliptic, 7–12 cm long and 3–5 cm broad, with a fine and sharply serrated margin and an often truncated apex.
 The flowers are wind-pollinated catkins and precocious.
 The male (pollen) catkins are pendulous with numerous solitary flowers and no perianth, while the female catkins are inconspicuous, 6-8 scaly buds and perianth adnate.